bolt/docs/source/installation.md

 database:
   driver: mysql
   username: bolt
-  password: bolt%1
+  password: password
   databasename: bolt
   host: database.example.org
   port: 3306
 ```

-The other settings in the `config.yml` file can be changed later on, directly from the
+Other settings in the `config.yml` file can be changed later on, directly from the
 Bolt backend.

 Open your Bolt site in your browser, and you should be greeted by the screen to set up the